Acer palmatum var. atropurpureum 'Bloodgood' - Japanese Maple

 Japanese maple Growing and Maintenance Tips

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Fertilize in spring with an all purpose fertilizer before new growth begins.
+Click on the "About Us" tab to find planting instructions.

 Height: